tomaskovarik271/PIPECD/BACKLOG.md

 *   (Optional) UI for creating and managing teams, and assigning users to teams.
 *   (Optional) Record visibility and reporting can be filtered by team.
 *   Changes are reflected in user permissions and access.

 ---

+## Task: Implement Labels/Tagging System

+**ID:** TAGS-001
+**Status:** To Do
+**Priority:** Medium
+**Reporter:** User Request / System (AI Assistant) **Assignee:** TBD

+**Summary:**
+Implement a system allowing users to add free-form labels or tags to core entities (e.g., Deals, People, Organizations).
+These tags will provide a flexible, ad-hoc way for users to categorize records, flag items, and improve filterability beyond standard and custom fields.

+**Goal:**
+Enable users to create and apply multiple text-based tags to records.
+The system should support filtering records based on these tags.

+**Key Requirements:**
+*   **User Interface (UI):**
+    *   On entity detail pages/forms, an input field to add new tags or select from existing tags (with autocomplete suggestions).
+    *   Display applied tags clearly on the record (e.g., as pills/lozenges).
+    *   Ability to remove tags from a record.
+*   **Backend Implementation:**
+    *   **Storage:** Choose a storage mechanism for tags and their associations with entities.
+Options:
+        1. Central `tags` table (`tag_id`, `tag_name`) and join tables (e.g., `deal_tags` with `deal_id`, `tag_id`).
+(Often preferred for querying).
+        2. A `TEXT[]` (array of text) column on each entity table that supports tags, with GIN indexing for efficient searching.
+    *   **API (GraphQL):**
+        *   Mutations to add/remove tags from an entity.
+        *   Extend entity types (Deal, Person, etc.) to expose their associated `tags: [String!]!` or `tags: [Tag!]!`.
+        *   Update query resolvers to allow filtering by tags (e.g., `deals(tags_include_any: ["urgent", "Q1"], tags_include_all: ["new-lead"])`).
+*   **Functionality:**
+    *   Tags should be case-insensitive for creation/matching (e.g., "Urgent" and "urgent" are the same tag) but preserve original casing for display if desired.
+    *   Users should be able to filter lists of entities by one or more tags.

+**Relationship to Custom Fields:**
+*   This feature is distinct from the administrator-defined Custom Fields system.
+*   Labels/Tags are user-driven and semi-structured, while Custom Fields are admin-defined and structured (typed).
+*   It is recommended to implement this after the core Custom Fields functionality is in place.

+**Acceptance Criteria:**
+*   Users can add multiple tags to Deals, People, and Organizations.
+*   Users can remove tags from these entities.
+*   The system suggests existing tags as users type.
+*   Tags are displayed on the entity records.
+*   Users can filter entity list views by one or more tags (e.g., show all Deals tagged 'Urgent' AND 'Demo Scheduled').
+*   The implementation is performant for adding, removing, and filtering tags.

+---